Shiweiliuiiiiiii/In-Time-Over-Parameterization/README.md

 ## Training
 Our implementation includes the code for two dynamic sparse training methods SET (https://www.nature.com/articles/s41467-018-04316-3) and RigL (https://arxiv.org/abs/1911.11134).
+The main difference is the weight regorwing method: using --growth random for SET; using --growth gradient for RigL.

 ### CIFAR10/100
 We provide the training codes In-Time Over-Parameterization (ITOP).